 - Increased customer complaints

-An easy fix to this is to always garner your employees’ feedback when setting new goals and tasks to make sure they are reasonable for them to meet and accomplish.
+To remedy this cause of low morale, always garner your employees’ feedback when setting new goals and tasks to make sure that they are reasonable and realistic.

 Lack of Communication

 Another problem that can cause low employee morale is a lack of a streamlined, comfortable environment for communication between the boss and employees.
 Employees often have outstanding ideas that can contribute to increased performance and a better work environment.

 If you create an environment where employees do not feel free to speak their minds and share their suggestions, you are going to cause great damage to employee morale.
 This, in turn, can cause great damage to your company.

 Employees should be encouraged to voice their ideas and concerns to management without fear of repercussions.
 Set up a system to let employees know how to discuss issues with you in a way that makes them feel seen and validated.